CosmicMashups/PocketPT/README_DEPLOYMENT.md

 - Verify that all assets are properly referenced

 ### Git Issues
-- **"The paths are ignored by .gitignore"**: Use `git add -f build/web/` to force add the web build files
+- **"The paths are ignored by .gitignore"**: Use `git add -f build/web/` to force add the web build files.
+The repo ignores `/build` by default but explicitly allows `/build/web`; however, some Git versions still require `-f` when the parent is ignored.
-- **"build/web is ignored"**: This is expected behavior.
-The deployment scripts handle this automatically with `git add -f`
+- **Missing files on GitHub Pages**: Ensure `.nojekyll` and `404.html` are present in `build/web` before deploying so assets and SPA routes work.
 - **Subtree split fails**: Ensure the web build exists and contains files before running the subtree command

 ### Deployment Issues